SKA-INAF/caesar-yolo/README.md

 Radio source detection with YOLO object detector

 ## **Credit**
 This software is distributed with GPLv3 license.
-If you use it for your research, please add repository link or acknowledge authors in your papers.
+If you use it for your research, please add a reference to this github repository and acknowledge these works in your paper:

+* S. Riggi et al., *Astronomical source detection in radio continuum maps with deep neural networks*, 2023, Astronomy and Computing, 42, 100682, [doi](https://doi.org/10.1016/j.ascom.2022.100682)

 ## **Installation**